FilipGrebowski/deepgram-bad-therapist/README.md

 -   **Speech Recognition** - Speak directly to the therapist using Deepgram's Nova-3 real-time speech-to-text API
 -   **Text-to-Speech** - Listen to the therapist's responses with high-quality Aura-2 voices from Deepgram
--   **Conversational AI** - Powered by Claude 3.5 Haiku, providing realistic-sounding but ultimately harmful advice
+-   **Conversational AI** - Powered by Claude 3.5 Haiku, providing realistic-sounding but ultimately misguided advice
 -   **Conversation Context** - The therapist remembers previous exchanges for a more natural conversation
 -   **Voice Selection** - Choose from multiple voice options for the therapist including Thalia, Andromeda, Helena, Apollo, Arcas, and Aries